straysheep-dev/ansible-configs/install-auditd/README.md

 #-e 2
 ```

-*NOTE: This role does not uncomment the `#-e 2` line automatically, for now this must be done some other way once the rules are successfully loaded.*
+*NOTE: This role will uncomment the `#-e 2` line automatically in any files it finds under /etc/audit/rules.d/ that have the line present.
+It does not modify the source files.*

 The variable `install_ruleset_plus_base` in `./vars/main.yml` can be set to `enabled` if your custom rule files do not include these lines and you want this ansible role to install them using the premade copies that ship with auditd.